Beauty therapists carry out face and body treatments to help clients look and feel better.

 You could work in a high street salon or beauty clinic, health spa, hotel, or on a cruise ship.
 You could also be self-employed, working from home or visiting clients in their own homes.

 You may spend a lot of your time standing.
-You may need to have colour normal vision.

 6. Career path and progressionWith experience you could progress to salon manager.